-Chronology of the BROX Property – A History of Commitment by the Town
+Chronology of the BROX Community Lands – A History of Commitment by the Town

 Late 1990’s: The Brox Company approached the Town in the late 1990's to see if the Town was interested in purchasing 320 acres of undeveloped property.
 The BROX Company provided conceptual subdivision plans for approximately 90 new homes.
 The Town authorized a study committee to analyze the cost/benefit of Town ownership.